SeleniumHQ/www.seleniumhq.org/src/main/rst/08_user_extensions.rst

 Selenium object prototype, and the PageBot object prototype.
 On startup, Selenium will automatically look through methods on these prototypes, using name patterns to recognize which ones are actions, assertions and locators.
-The following examples try to give an indication of how Selenium can be extended with JavaScript.
+The following examples give an indication of how Selenium can be extended with JavaScript.

 Actions